-- There have been seven reported cases of Eastern equine encephalitis disease in people in the United States so far this year.
+- There have been four reported cases of people dying from Eastern equine encephalitis disease in the United States so far this year.

 - The mosquito-borne illness, known as Triple E, is rare but deadly, attacking the brain after it has infected a person.

 - Experts say avoid swampy or brackish water where mosquitoes might live and empty water from items such as old tires and birdbaths.

 It might just be one of the most important deadly diseases you’ll never encounter.

 But it also may be one you should truly understand, this year more than ever.

 In an average year, the United States sees